You Need Every Part.

 The in had a problem.
-Actually, they had several — had been addressing them one by one — but this one was tearing at the fabric of the community in a particular way.
-They were obsessed with spiritual gifts.
-Specifically, they were ranking them.
-Some people felt superior because of the gift they had.
+Actually, several — but this one was tearing at the community.
+They were obsessed with .
+They were ranking them.
+Some felt superior because of the gift they had.
 Others felt useless because they didn't have the "right" one.
 It was turning into a competition.

-So Paul did what Paul does.
-He stepped back, laid out the bigger picture, and gave them a body metaphor so clear and well-constructed that the has never found a better one — still the go-to description of how this is supposed to work, two thousand years later.
+So stepped back and gave them a body metaphor so clear the church has never found a better one — still the go-to two thousand years later.

-Before Paul got into the specifics of gifts, he established something foundational.
-The Corinthians had come out of a pagan background — they used to follow that couldn't speak, couldn't respond, couldn't do anything.
-Now they were experiencing something completely different.
-But how do you tell what's actually from God?
+Before got into the specifics of gifts, he established something foundational.
+The Corinthians had come out of a pagan background — they used to follow that couldn't speak or respond.
+Now they were in something completely different.
+But how do you tell what's actually from ?

-That's the baseline.
-Before you start comparing gifts or ranking who's more spiritual, here's test number one: does it point to ?
-The is never to draw attention to the gift itself.
-It's always, always about .
-If someone's spiritual experience leads them away from honoring Christ, it's not from the Spirit — no matter how impressive it looks.
+That's the baseline: does it point to ?
+The never draws attention to the gift itself — it always points to Jesus.
+If a spiritual experience leads away from honoring , it's not from .

-Now Paul got to the heart of the issue.
+Now got to the heart of the issue.
 The Corinthians were acting like there was one "best" gift.
-Paul showed them the opposite — a wild diversity of gifts, all flowing from the same place:
+Paul showed them the opposite — diverse gifts, all from the same source:

 "There are different kinds of gifts, but the same Spirit gives them.
 There are different kinds of service, but the same Lord directs them.
 There are different kinds of work being done, but the same God powers all of them in everyone.

 Each person is given a way the Spirit shows up through them — and it's for the benefit of everyone, not just themselves.
-One person receives through the Spirit.
+One person receives wisdom through the Spirit.
 Another receives knowledge.
-Another receives extraordinary .
+Another receives extraordinary Faith.
 Another receives gifts of healing.
-Another can do .
-Another has .
-Another has — the ability to tell what's really from God and what isn't.
+Another can do Miracles.
+Another has Prophecy.
+Another has Discernment — the ability to tell what's really from God and what isn't.
 Another speaks in different tongues.
 Another can interpret those tongues.

 All of these are powered by one and the same Spirit, who distributes them to each person individually — exactly as he chooses."

-Count how many times Paul said "same Spirit," "same Lord," "same God."
-He was hammering one point: the variety is intentional, but the source is singular.
+Count the repetition: 'same ,' 'same Lord,' 'same .'
+The variety is intentional, but the source is singular.
 Nobody chose their gift.
-Nobody earned it.
-The Spirit looked at you, looked at what the community needed, and gave you exactly what he wanted you to have.
-That means your gift isn't about you.
-And it means someone else's gift isn't a commentary on your value.
-It's like getting frustrated that your phone has a different app than someone else's — they're all running on the same operating system, doing different things that all matter.
+Nobody earned it. looked at what the community needed and gave you exactly what he wanted you to have.
+Your gift isn't about you — and someone else's gift says nothing about your value.

-Here's where Paul introduced the metaphor that would carry the rest of the chapter.
-And it's brilliant in its simplicity:
+Here's where introduced the metaphor that carries the of the chapter:

 "The body isn't made up of one part.
 It's made up of many."

-This wasn't just a nice illustration.
-Paul was making a theological statement.
-When you came to faith, you weren't added to a club.
-You were joined to a body.
-Your background, your status, your ethnicity — none of it determines your membership.
-The Spirit does.
-And the Spirit made room for everyone.
-One body.
-Many parts.
-All necessary.
+When you came to , you weren't added to a club — you were joined to a body.
+Your background, status, ethnicity — none of it determines membership. does.

 "If the foot says, 'I'm not a hand, so I don't belong to the body' — does that make it true?
 Of course not.
 It's still part of the body.
 If the ear says, 'I'm not an eye, so I'm not really part of this' — that doesn't change anything.
 It still belongs.